3DSA/cse15l-lab-reports_3/lab_report_3.md

 Example 2
 This command looks in ``\government\About_LSC`` for all files and displayed it to the terminal.
-If I were to only specift the ``government`` directory itself, all files nested would be displayed.

 Input:
 ```
 find technical/government/About_LSC -type f